Connexxion: Buses

-As at January 2016, Connexxion operated 1,900 buses and coaches.
-It operates the only trolleybus network in the Netherlands and in 2017 introduced double-deckers on one route.
+As of January 2016, Connexxion operated 1,900 buses and coaches.
+It operates the only trolleybus network in the Netherlands and, in 2017, introduced double-deckers on one route.
 Connexxion also owns bus companies Hermes and Novio.

-In December 2013 Connexxion commenced operating the IJsselmonde, Rotterdam concession for 10 years.
-In December 2017 Connexxion will commence operating the Amstelland-Meerlanden concession for 10 years.
+In December 2013, Connexxion commenced operating the IJsselmonde, Rotterdam concession for 10 years.
+In December 2017, Connexxion will begin operating the Amstelland-Meerlanden concession for 10 years.
 An order has been placed with VDL for 100 Citeas SLFA electric buses.
 This will make it the largest operator of electric buses in Europe.

 Rail

 Connexxion is contracted to operate the Arnhem to Doetinchem concession until December 2020 and the Vallei line concession until December 2021.

-Connexxion held the Almelo to Mariënberg concession from December 2006 until December 2013, however its operation was sub-contracted to Syntus.
+Connexxion held the Almelo to Mariënberg concession from December 2006 until December 2013 however its operation was sub-contracted to Syntus.
 It operated the Sneltram between Utrecht and Nieuwegein until December 2013.

-The fleet comprises five 2-car Protos electric multiple units, nine 3-car Stadler GTWs diesel multiple units and two 3-car Stadler Flirts.
+The fleet comprises five 2-car Protos electric multiple units, nine 3-car Stadler GTWs diesel multiple units, and two 3-car Stadler Flirts.